Nigel White Counselling

 My approach

-Client and therapist figure things out together: it’s a co-operative process.
+As client and counsellor we’ll figure things out together: it’s a co-operative process.
 You find words for what’s happening… I listen and check my understanding.
-We help each other to create a shared picture we can work with.
-This shared picture is not something you could have come up with on your own.
+We develop a shared picture that’s more useful than the one you’ve had on your own.
+You’ll use the new picture to take the next moves in your life.

 We think the way we think because of the state of our bodies